 A contemporary take on the traditional Belfast design, this striking Harwood sink in a black lava finish from heritage brand Thomas Crapper is a perfect fit for a traditional bathroom.
 Hand made by British craftsman from long-lasting fireclay, the sink boasts both quality and a beautiful textured patina.

-And if you're after something a little more modern, opt for a rounded design in a stone finish.
+And if you're after something better suited to a contemporary bathroom, opt for a rounded design in a stone finish.

 We love the sleek Calypso Black Marble Wash Basin by Tikamoon